 Triggers

 The first step is to add a trigger.
-There are currently two to choose from:
+There are currently three to choose from:

 In this case, let's select Customer hasn't replied to your ticket message and set it to 3 days (which is the default):